- UH Mānoa Student Conduct Code

 Mānoa Policies, Procedures and Guidelines

-In an effort to standardize, reorganize and develop formal campus policies, the Mānoa Policies, Procedures and Guidelines site aims to codify the process of formulating UH Mānoa policies, procedures and guidelines that complement, but do not duplicate, those policies already outlined under Board of Regents Policies and Bylaws, Administrative Rules Title 20, UH Systemwide Executive Policies, or the UH Systemwide Administrative Procedures.
+In an effort to standardize, reorganize and develop formal campus policies, the Mānoa Policies, Procedures and Guidelines site aims to codify the process of formulating UH Mānoa policies, procedures and guidelines that complement, but do not duplicate, those policies already outlined in the UH Systemwide Policies and Procedures Information System (PPIS).